MrKaiWu/MrKaiWu.github.io/ind_momentum.md

 ### _References:_

 _I only list publications that are directly related to this post.
-My actual graudate thesis actually prsents much more items._
+My actual graudate thesis presents much more items._

 1. Bhojraj S, Lee C M C, Oler D K. What's my line?
 A comparison of industry classification schemes for capital market research[J].
 Journal of Accounting Research, 2003, 41(5): 745-774.
 2. Bhojraj S, Lee C M C. Who is my peer?
 A valuation‐based approach to the selection of comparable firms[J].
 Journal of accounting research, 2002, 40(2): 407-439.